People and Animals Make the Zoo a Success

 • With our new animal ambassador program, provided by private contributions, we reached out and touched the community!

-• We continued to form new partnerships with local schools, businesses and other non-profits such as the Ocean Explorium; we’re growing stronger every day and we look forward to the future.
+• We continued to form new partnerships with local schools, businesses and other non-profits; we’re growing stronger every day and we look forward to the future.

 These are just a few examples of people pitching in to make a difference and a positive impact in our community.
 Whether you support the Buttonwood Park Zoo or another non-profit, I thank you, encourage you and appreciate everyone’s part in helping to raise the tide.